What is Coats for Cubs?

 No, since Buffalo Exchange is only serving as the collection point, a receipt for the donation cannot be provided.

-Is this the same Coats for Cubs program that was once led by the Humane Society?
+Is this the same Coats for Cubs program that was once led by The Humane Society of the United States?
 Yes.
 The HSUS discontinued the program following budget cuts and requested that Buffalo Exchange continue to promote the program and to collect fur donations.